 Apparently, AJ has tactile Sensory Processing Disorder (SPD).
 This news is good and bad.
 The more I learn about SPD, I feel like finally we’re getting to what’s going on with AJ.
 But I’m mad, too — because she’s nine!
 How did the pediatricians and teachers miss this diagnosis for so long?
-(And, just to be clear, neither finally got me to Children’s Hospital in Denver to get AJ assessed – someone else entirely!)
+(And, just to be clear, neither her teachers or her doctor finally got me to try Children’s Hospital in Denver to get AJ assessed — it was a social worker.)

 SPD = THE NON-DISORDER DISORDER